digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 .. note::

-   Canton does not support querying the time model parameters via the ledger API, as the time model is a per domain property and this cannot be properly exposed on the respective ledger API endpoint.
+   Canton does not support querying the time model parameters via the ledger API, as the time model is a per sync domain property and this cannot be properly exposed on the respective ledger API endpoint.

 Checking that the `record time` is within the required bounds is done by the validating participants and is visible to everyone.
 The sequencer does not know what was timestamped and therefore doesn't perform